TRUE OR FALSE:

 Sometimes referred to as Formalin, this is a KNOWN CARCINOGEN.
 It is absorbed primarily through inhalation and skin contact.
 Great care should be taken to avoid this chemical, as it is associated with multiple forms of cancer!

-Formaldehyde can be found in multi purpose cleaners, furniture dusting products, and laundry detergents.
+Formaldehyde can be found in multi purpose cleaners, furniture dusting products, laundry detergents and fabric softeners.

 LYE (SODIUM HYDROXIDE)

-We’ll keep it short and sweet: Lye is BAD!
-It should go without saying that any chemical sold in a ready to use strength that can melt your skin, cause blindness, acute respiratory failure and induce a coma, should have no place in your home.
+We’ll keep it short and sweet: Lye is BAD news.
+It should go without saying that any chemical sold in a ready to use strength that can melt your skin, cause blindness, acute respiratory failure and induce a coma, should have no place in a home.

 Lye is found in oven cleaners, drain cleaners, de-greasing and de-scaling products.

 Perc is a neurotoxin and is classified as a possible carcinogen.
 It is found in carpet and upholstery cleaners, spot cleaners, and dry cleaning agents.
-The State of California is taking steps to phase out Perc completely by 2023 due to known health risks, and the EPA has ordered dry cleaners to eliminate its use by 2020.
+The State of California is taking steps to phase out Perc completely by 2023 due to known health risks, and the EPA previously ordered dry cleaning businesses to eliminate its use by 2020.

 Phthalates are an increasingly recognized danger, but you won’t find them properly listed on product labels.
 Instead, you’ll often see “fragrance” to indicate a phthalate.
 This is because the chemical formulas of fragrances are protected trade secrets.

 Why you should care: The National Institute of Occupational Safety and Health has found that at least one-third of the substances used by fragrance chemical manufacturers are toxic.
 Phthalates are known endocrine disruptors, posing a danger to the reproductive system as well as the developing fetus.
 You’ll find them in household cleaners, air fresheners, and scented soaps.